 - Hotel options: See my DC guide for recommendations.

-- Nearby attractions include: Smithsonian Museums: Museum of Natural History and American History, National Mall, National Archives, National Gallery of Art, Ronald Reagan Building and International Trade Center (contains pieces of the Berlin Wall and the Woodrow Wilson Presidential Memorial Exhibit), National Children’s Museum (opening soon!), and the White House Visitors Center
+- Nearby attractions include: Smithsonian Museums: Museum of Natural History and American History, National Mall, Washington Monument, National Archives, National Gallery of Art, Ronald Reagan Building and International Trade Center (contains pieces of the Berlin Wall and the Woodrow Wilson Presidential Memorial Exhibit), National Children’s Museum (opening soon!), and the White House Visitors Center

 Books to Read (continually updated):

 - Official Guide to the Smithsonian National Museum of African American History and Culture

 - National Museum of African American History and Culture: A Souvenir Book

 - 1001 Things Everyone Should Know About African American History

 - The Life of Frederick Douglass: A Graphic Narrative of a Slave’s Journey from Bondage to Freedom